-- Concentrations of the order of tens of ppm of Xe in LAr allow to shift the 128 nm scintillation of LAr to 174 nm - Longer Rayleigh scattering length (6 times longer) - Triplet component of LAr scintillation light gets much shorter: hundred of ns instead of 1.5 μs - Uniformity significantly improves given the longer scattering length - X-ARAPUCA design sempification: - Potential to remove outer wavelength shifter from light collector modules (fused silica is transparent to 174 nm photons - Transmissivity ~ 80%) - Increases Detection efficiency - Reduces cost - Removes risk of light exposure of the PD modules.
-X-ARAPUCA would not have any evaporated film, nor externally neither internally
+- Concentrations of the order of tens of ppm of Xe in LAr allow to shift the 128 nm scintillation of LAr to 174 nm - Longer Rayleigh scattering length (6 times longer) - Triplet component of LAr scintillation light gets much shorter: hundred of ns instead of 1.5 μs - Uniformity significantly improves given the longer scattering length - X-ARAPUCA design simplification: - Potential to remove outer wavelength shifter from light collector modules (fused silica is transparent to 174 nm photons - Transmissivity ~ 80%) - Increase Detection efficiency - Reduction of costs for the production of PD modules - No risk of light exposure of the PD modules.
+X-ARAPUCA would not have any evaporated film, nor externally neither internally - See D.Whittington/C. Escobar talk